Lucifer (2019 Indian film): Critical response

-The Times of India gave the film 3.5 out of 5 writing "Lucifer is a 'mass entertainer’ that is sure to please the fans and has enough going for to make it an engaging thriller as well.
+Sanjith Sidhardhan of The Times of India gave 3.5 out of 5 stars and wrote "Lucifer is a 'mass entertainer’ that is sure to please the fans and has enough going for to make it an engaging thriller as well.
 And apart from the mandatory Stan Lee, correction, Antony Perumbavoor cameo, watch out for Stephen's second avatar in the film."
-However, Firstpost only gave the film 1.75 out of 5 writing "There is so much that could have been done with this intriguingly frank and realistic theory on the essentialness of evil — in politics and for human survival at large.
+However, Firstpost gave 1.75 out of 5 stars and wrote "There is so much that could have been done with this intriguingly frank and realistic theory on the essentialness of evil — in politics and for human survival at large.
 What we get instead is Lucifer's transparent ambition that overwhelms everything else in this enterprise."
-The Indian Express wrote "Lucifer has some obvious parallels to Tamil movie Petta by Karthik Subbaraj, where the director made better use of the star and actor in Rajinikanth.
-As Karthik gave life to the Rajini fan in him, he also revived Rajini’s lost magic from earlier hits like Padayappa and Baashha.
+Abin Ponnappan of The Indian Express wrote "Lucifer has some obvious parallels to Tamil movie Petta by Karthik Subbaraj, where the director made better use of the star and actor in Rajinikanth.
+As Karthik gave life to the Rajini fan in him, he also revived Rajini's lost magic from earlier hits like Padayappa and Baashha.
 Prithviraj has tried to bring out the best version of Mohanlal the star.
 For Mohanlal fans like him all over the world, Lucifer will be a treat."